midhunkalarikkal/FullDomain/Notes/DSA3.md

 - Maximum nodes at level ‘l’ = 2^l
 - Maximum nodes in a binary tree of height ‘h’ = (2^(h+1)) - 1
 - A binary tree with only left or right children is a skewed tree (degenerate).
-- In a perfect binary tree, all internal nodes have two children and all leaves are at the same level.
+- In a perfect binary tree, all internal nodes have two children and all leaf nodes are at the same level.

 `Complexity Analysis of Binary Tree`
 -------------------------------------
 `Access`
+   Time Complexity
+      Best Case       : O(1)
-   Time Complexity    : O(log n) – In balanced binary trees like AVL/Red-Black Trees.
+      Average Case    : O(log n) – In balanced binary trees like AVL/Red-Black Trees.
-                        O(n) – In worst-case skewed trees.
+      Worst Case      : O(n) – In worst-case skewed trees.
    Space Complexity   : O(1) – If iterative;
                         O(h) – If recursive (due to call stack), where h is the height.

 `Search`
    Time Complexity
+      Best Case       : O(1)
       Average Case    : O(log n) – In balanced trees.
       Worst Case      : O(n) – In unbalanced or skewed trees.
    Space Complexity   : O(1) – Iterative;